Judyth Kitson

 Judyth Kitson (born 2 November 1979) is a retired female track and field sprinter from Jamaica, who specialized in the 100 metres.
 Her personal best time was 11.26 seconds, achieved in May 2003 in Knoxville and also in June 2003 in Kingston, Jamaica.

+Kitson was an All-American sprinter for the Alabama Crimson Tide track and field team, finishing 7th in the 100 metres at the 2003 NCAA Division I Outdoor Track and Field Championships.

 At the 2003 Pan American Games she finished seventh in the 100 metres, eighth in the 200 metres and won a bronze medal in the 4x100 metre relay.
 She competed at the 2003 World Championships without reaching the final.